 Since approximately 67% of our target treatment population includes Medicare-eligible patients, we have prioritized CMS coverage while simultaneously developing processes to engage commercial payors.
-As of July 2020, all MACs have retired automatic coverage denial policies, thereby allowing hospitals to be paid for our procedure.
+As of July 2020, all Medicare Administrative Contractors ("MACs") have retired automatic coverage denial policies, thereby allowing hospitals to be paid for our procedure.
 CMS has committed to considering additional process improvements to increase access to innovative devices.
 We will continue to monitor developments in this space, including decisions made by private payors, if any.

 We will continue to leverage our in-house market access team to obtain appropriate prior authorization approvals in advance of treatment on a case-by-case basis where positive coverage policies currently do not exist.
 We believe our market access team is highly effective in obtaining prior authorizations, including navigating the appeals process.
 We believe that we will continue to benefit from this efficient prior authorization process in the near-and-long-term by expanding on our positive coverage policies with commercial payors.
-In our discussions with commercial payors, we highlight our compelling and robust clinical data, the potential economic cost-savings associated with our highly compliant treatment, increased patient demand and support from leading medical societies and KOLs.
+In our discussions with commercial payors, we highlight our compelling and robust clinical data, including the long-term post-market BeAT-HF data, the potential economic cost-savings associated with our highly compliant treatment, increased patient demand and support from leading medical societies and KOLs.
 As our operations continue to grow, we intend to continue to further expand our market access team accordingly.